 Chlorhexidine is a disinfectant and antiseptic.
-It has various uses including maintaining oral hygiene, managing oral thrush, gingivitis, aphthous ulcers (canker sores), ulcers due to denture, skin or wound cleansing, and surgical scrub.
+It has various uses including maintaining oral hygiene, managing oral thrush, gingivitis, aphthous ulcers (canker sores), ulcers due to denture, skin or wound cleansing, and as a surgical scrub.

 How to use it?

-Chlorhexidine is available as mouthwash, dental gel, and spray.
+Chlorhexidine is available as a mouthwash, dental gel, and spray.
 It is also an ingredient in solutions and suppositories.

 If you are using mouthwash, you should rinse or gargle 10 mL twice daily for 1 minute each time.
 Note that if you are using mouthwash for denture ulcer, you should cleanse and soak your dentures in mouthwash solution for 15 minutes twice daily.